dittoeth/docs/docs/technical/oracles.md

 2. `timeStamp == 0`
 3. `price <= 0`
 4. `timeStamp > block.timestamp` (Implies Chainlink data is coming from the future)
-5. `timeStamp > block.timestamp + 2 hours` (stale Data: Chainlink has not updated a round in over 2 hours)
+5. `timeStamp + 2 hours < block.timestamp` (stale Data: Chainlink has not updated a round in over 2 hours)

 If any of these checks are triggered, price defaults to using the TWAP values.